hadipourh/craftanalysis/README.md

 <a name="prerequisites"></a>
 ## Prerequisites and Installation

-In this repository, both MILP, and SMT/SAT based-mehtods are used to analyze CRAFT.
-For MILP-based method [Gurobi](https://www.gurobi.com/), is used as the solver.
-The MILP-based methods are also implemented by [Python3](https://www.python.org/).
+In this repository, both MILP, and SMT/SAT based methods are used to analyze CRAFT.
+For MILP-based method we use [Python3](https://www.python.org/) to produce the MILP models, and [Gurobi](https://www.gurobi.com/), is used as the solver.
 Therefore, you need to install Gurobi and link it to Python3.
 You can find the installation recepies [here](https://www.gurobi.com/documentation/8.1/remoteservices/installation.html).

-We use [CryptoSMT](https://github.com/kste/cryptosmt) for computing the differential effects.
-We also improved CryptoSMT's Sbox encoding to make it faster for SPN ciphers.
-If you want to use our SAT/SMT-based tools you need to do the same installation recepies as CryptoSMT.
-If you have already installed CryptoSMT, you only need to replace the `config.py` file with your own `config.py`.
+[CryptoSMT](https://github.com/kste/cryptosmt) is used for computing the differential effects.
+We have improved CryptoSMT's Sbox encoding to make it faster for SPN ciphers.
+Therefore, If you want to use our SAT/SMT-based tools you need to do the same installation recepies as CryptoSMT.
+Note that, if you already have installed CryptoSMT, you only need to replace the `config.py` file with your own `config.py` file in folders [SAT-SMT-ST](/SAT-SMT-ST), and [/SAT-SMT-RT](/SAT-SMT-RT).

+While the majority of codes in this repository, have been written by Python3 language, we have used [C++] (https://en.wikipedia.org/wiki/C%2B%2B), for experimental verification of our results in differential cryptanalysis of CRAFT.
+We've also used [OpenMP](https://www.openmp.org/) to achive a better performance.
+In order to compile the C++ codes in folder [ExperimentalVerification-Diff](/ExperimentalVerification-Diff), you can use g++ compiler with `-fopenmp` compiler flag.

 <a name="zc"></a>
 ## Zero-Correlation Cryptanalysis